dragonfire535/xiao/README.md

 5. [Follow these instructions to install the dependencies for `node-canvas`](https://github.com/Automattic/node-canvas/wiki/Installation%3A-Ubuntu-and-other-Debian-based-systems).
 6. Run `apt install liblqr-1-0-dev liblqr-1-0` to install liblqr (needed for ImageMagick).
 7. [Follow these instructions to install ImageMagick](https://www.tecmint.com/install-imagemagick-on-debian-ubuntu/).
+8. [Follow these instructions to set up Redis](https://www.digitalocean.com/community/tutorials/how-to-install-and-secure-redis-on-ubuntu-18-04).
+Remember to set up a password!
-8. Run `npm i --production` in the folder you cloned the bot.
+9. Run `npm i --production` in the folder you cloned the bot.
-9. Run `npm i -g pm2` to install PM2.
+10. Run `npm i -g pm2` to install PM2.
-10. Run `pm2 start Xiao.js --name xiao` to run the bot.
+11. Run `pm2 start Xiao.js --name xiao` to run the bot.

 ## Filling Out Your .env File